- Braillecast, Episode 7 – CSUN Special

-BrailleCast aims to promote the value of reading and writing with Braille.
-Whether you are a Braille reader, Braille teacher, parent to a blind child or someone with a casual interest in Braille, we hope BrailleCast will encourage you to adopt and promote Braille wherever you can.
+Braille represents competency, independence, and equality.
+Whether you are a Braille reader, Braille teacher, parent to a blind child or someone with a casual interest in Braille, we hope BrailleCast will encourage you to adopt and promote the value of Braille.

 Listen to recent BrailleCast episodes below and join the conversation at Braillists.org